ogusarenko/mke-docs/content/docs/concepts/architecture.md

 weight: 1
 ---

-Mirantis Kubernetes Engine (MKE) 4 is an enterprise-grade, production-ready Kubernetes platform that is designed to be secure, scalable, and reliable.
+Mirantis Kubernetes Engine (MKE) 4k is an enterprise-grade, production-ready Kubernetes platform that is designed to be secure, scalable, and reliable.

-You can manage the entire MKE cluster through the MKE configuration file.
+You can manage the entire MKE 4k cluster through the mke4.yaml configuration file.
 Refer to [Configuration](../configuration) for details.

 ## Components

-MKE 4 is built on top of k0s, a lightweight Kubernetes distribution.
+MKE 4k is built on top of k0s, a lightweight Kubernetes distribution.
 To learn more, refer to [k0s documentation](https://docs.k0sproject.io/v1.29.3+k0s.0/).

 <!-- ### Control plane -->